This project is closed for feedback

 It will also play a role in shaping Canberra’s future:

-• Supporting sport and events by providing facilities that can cater for both community swimming and competitions (for example school carnivals).
+• Supporting sport and events by providing facilities that can cater for both community swimming and events (for example school carnivals).

 • Creating stronger links with the Acton Waterfront and light rail, ensuring the facility is well-connected and easy to access.

-• Unlocking opportunities at the existing Civic Pool site to facilitate an expanded Convention and Entertainment Centre precinct.
+• Unlocking opportunities at the existing Canberra Olympic Pool site to facilitate an expanded Convention and Entertainment Centre precinct.

 • Showcasing sustainability leadership, setting a benchmark for environmentally responsible public infrastructure in the ACT.